And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 When in fact, none of these industries has that as an objective at all.

-And bringing these people in and say, why are you killing your customers?
+In large part, you can find them sitting in the United States Senate and the U.S. House with their various oversight committees and bringing these people in and say, why are you killing your customers?

 And why are you lying to us?

-And meanwhile, the very people in the House and Senate in these committees who are interrogating these people who take risks that you and I can't understand and would never take ourselves in order to bring products to the market at an affordable price.
+And meanwhile, the very people in the House and Senate and these committees who are interrogating these people who take risks that you and I can't understand and would never take ourselves in order to bring products to the market at an affordable price.

-These people sit in judgment of them, and they couldn't produce a drop of gasoline for your car if their life depended on it.
+These people sit in judgment of them and they couldn't produce a drop of gasoline for your car if their life depended on it.

 They couldn't design an airplane and get off the ground and build it and hire people to do it if their life depended on it.